maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `BeanNameAutoProxyCreator` now honors the configured `beanNames` list when applying a custom `TargetSourceCreator`.
 Consequently, a `BeanNameAutoProxyCreator` no longer proxies beans whose names do not match the configured `beanNames` list.
 See [gh-24915](https://github.com/spring-projects/spring-framework/issues/24915).

+`@EventListener` methods use an implicit order value of `Ordered.LOWEST_PRECEDENCE` now, in alignment with transaction synchronizations and `@TransactionalEventListener` methods.
+If custom ordering is needed, please consistently declare `@Order` values on all listener methods.

 ### Data Access and Transactions

 Several `JdbcTemplate` signatures with `Object[]` arguments are deprecated, in favor of their existing varargs equivalents.